pág. 8796

 a teacher.

-motivation and enhance writing accuracy, their effect on lon
+motivation and enhance writing accuracy, their effect on long-term language retention remains

 Comprehensible Output Hypothesis (Swain, 1985), meaningful engagement and active language